hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_container.html.markdown

 * `partition_key_path` - (Optional) Define a partition key.
 Changing this forces a new resource to be created.

-* `partition_key_version` - (Optional) Define a partition key verion.
+* `partition_key_version` - (Optional) Define a partition key version.
 Changing this forces a new resource to be created.
 Possible values are `1 `and `2`.
 This should be set to `2` in order to use large partition keys.

 * `unique_key` - (Optional) One or more `unique_key` blocks as defined below.
 Changing this forces a new resource to be created.